Blackface: "Darky" iconography

-Japanese manga and anime continue to prominently feature characters inspired by "darky" iconography, which includes Mr. Popo from the Dragon Ball series and the design of the Pokémon character Jynx.
-Both Mr. Popo and Jynx have been censored on American broadcasting.
-An American licensing company, 4 Licensing Company had Dragon Ball Z on their anime block 4Kids.
-The character Mr. Popo was turned bright blue and given orange-yellow lips In 2011, a television drama in the Philippines titled Nita Negrita was widely criticized in the media and by academics.

-Prominent brands continue to use the iconography, including Chinese toothpaste brand Darlie, which was renamed from "Darkie", and "Black Man" in Thailand.
-Vaudeville-inspired blackface remains frequently used in commercials..

 Notable instances outside the United States

 Over time, blackface and "darky" iconography became artistic and stylistic devices associated with Art Deco and the Jazz Age.
 By the 1950s and 1960s, particularly in Europe, where it was more widely tolerated, blackface became a kind of outré, camp convention in some artistic circles.
-The Black and White Minstrel Show was a popular British musical variety show that featured blackface performers, and remained on British television until 1978 and in stage shows until 1989.
-Many of the songs were from the music hall, country and western and folk traditions.
+The Black and White Minstrel Show, a British musical variety show which featured blackface performers, was shown on the BBC from 1958 to 1978; its performers continued to conduct stage shows until 1989.
+Many of the songs were from the music hall, country and western, and folk traditions.
 Actors and dancers in blackface appeared in music videos such as Grace Jones's "Slave to the Rhythm" (1985, also part of her touring piece A One Man Show), Culture Club's "Do You Really Want to Hurt Me" (1982) and Taco's "Puttin' On the Ritz" (1983).

+Darlie, a popular toothpaste brand by Hawley & Hazel and sold in parts of Asia, used to be known as "Darkie" and used blackface imagery.
+In 1989, the blackface imagery was dropped and the product's name changed to "Darlie".

 When trade and tourism produce a confluence of cultures, bringing differing sensibilities regarding blackface into contact with one another, the results can be jarring.
 When Japanese toymaker Sanrio Corporation exported a darky-icon character doll (the doll, Bibinba, had fat, pink lips and rings in its ears) in the 1990s, the ensuing controversy prompted Sanrio to halt production.

 Trademark for Conguitos, a confection manufactured by the LACASA Group features a tubby, little brown character with full, red lips.
 It became a topic of controversy after a Manchester City player compared his black teammate to the character.
-In Britain, "Golly", a golliwog character, fell out of favor in 2001 after almost a century as the trademark of jam producer James Robertson & Sons, but the debate still continues whether the golliwog should be banished in all forms from further commercial production and display, or preserved as a treasured childhood icon.
-In France, the chocolate powder Banania still uses a little black boy with large red lips as its emblem.
+In Britain, the jam manufacturer Robertson's used the golliwog character as its advertising trademark for almost a century until retiring it in 2001.
+However, the debate still continues whether the golliwog should be banished in all forms from further commercial production and display, or preserved as a treasured childhood icon.
+In France, the chocolate powder Banania still uses a face with large red lips derived from the Senegalese Tirailleurs as its emblem.
 The licorice brand Tabu, popularized by Perfetti in the middle of the 20th century, introduced in the 1980s a cartoon minstrel mascot inspired by Al Jolson's blackface performance in The Jazz Singer, which is still in use today.

 The influence of blackface on branding and advertising, as well as on perceptions and portrayals of black people, generally, can be found worldwide.